 Note: This screening is free and open to the public.
 However, space is limited and reservations are required.

-In partnership with Duke University’s Center for Documentary Studies and the Full Frame Documentary Film Festival, acclaimed documentary filmmaker Ross McElwee will screen his film about tobacco and smoking, his family’s deep historical ties to the North Carolina tobacco industry (his great-grandfather was a competitor to James B. Duke), and the slippery nature of filmmaking and family history.
+In partnership with the Center for Documentary Studies at Duke University and the Full Frame Documentary Film Festival, acclaimed documentary filmmaker Ross McElwee will screen his film about tobacco and smoking, his family’s deep historical ties to the North Carolina tobacco industry (his great-grandfather was a competitor to James B. Duke), and the slippery nature of filmmaking and family history.
 The screening will be followed by a Q&A session and discussion with the filmmaker, novelist Allan Gurganus (who appears in the film), and photographer, filmmaker, and folklorist Tom Rankin.
 Wesley Hogan, Director of the Center for Documentary Studies at Duke University, will introduce McElwee.

 Thursday, September 28, 2017

 1:00 p.m. – Remarks: The Honorable James B. Hunt

 One of North Carolina’s most recognizable leaders, James B. Hunt, Jr. was elected four times as the state’s governor (1977–1985, 1993–2001).
 While in office, Hunt focused considerable attention on improving the state’s education system and economic development and in the years since has continued these efforts through the Institute for Emerging Issues at North Carolina State University and the Hunt Institute, an affiliate of the Duke University Sanford School of Public Policy.